officialianxlee/2023-hw-mini/assignment/exercise02.md

 Why do you think we would use a file (e.g. JSON file) for parameter storage instead of accepting the parameters as user `input()`, especially on an embedded system?

+Answer: Embedded systems don't always have the inputs required to accept user parameters

 ### Question 02

 Why might we prefer to use a JSON file to store parameters instead of hard-coding values in the Python script?

+Answer: JSON files are far more readable and easy to edit compared to parameters buried in a Python script

 ### Question 03

 Why didn't the exercise02.py code use [os.path.isfile](https://docs.python.org/3/library/os.path.html#os.path.isfile), that is, why did I write the "is_regular_file()" function?

+Answer: